A few weeks ago, we released an improved set of SMS documentation. Today, we’re following that up with new Web SDK documentation.

-Plivo’s Web SDK utilizes WebRTC (Web Real-Time Communication), a game-changing technology that allows businesses to build browser-based real-time communication tools without plugins.
+Plivo’s Web SDK uses WebRTC (Web Real-Time Communication), a game-changing technology that allows businesses to build browser-based real-time communication tools without plugins.
 This new generation of communication tools uses only a data connection to transmit voice-based calls.
-Plivo's web SDK supports most modern browsers.
-Even if the browser does not support HTML5, it will automatically fallback to Flash with full functionality.
-More specifically, our Web SDK allows you to do the following:
+Specifically, Web SDK allows you to:

-- Make phone calls from a browser: this enables your browser act like a phone and make calls to mobile phones, landlines, or SIP-enabled devices including softphones.
+- Make phone calls from a browser: Your browser can act like a phone and make calls to mobile phones, landlines, or SIP-enabled devices, including softphones.

-- Receive phone calls on a browser: receive calls on your browser-based app from any mobile phones, landlines, or SIP-enabled device including softphones.
+- Receive phone calls on a browser: Receive calls in a browser-based app from any mobile phone, landline, or SIP-enabled device.

-- Getting Started with Web SDK: First learn the fundamentals of how our web SDK works and what you'll need to build your app.
+- Introduction to Web SDK: Learn the fundamentals of how our web SDK works and what you'll need to build your app.

 - Make Outgoing Calls: Make calls directly from any web browser to phone numbers and SIP endpoints.

-- Receive Incoming Calls: Receive incoming calls from mobile phones, landlines, or SIP-enabled devices (e.g., softphones) directly in your browser-based app.
+- Receive Incoming Calls: Receive incoming calls from mobile phones, landlines, or SIP-enabled devices (such as softphones) directly in your browser-based app.

 - Create Dynamic SIP Endpoints: Create new endpoints for each new call connection to prevent uninvited calls from calling in on an existing line.